museapphq/infinitecanvas.tools/README.md

 Each app gallery entry is a `.md` file in `/src/content/gallery/`.

 Images are stored in `/public/images/gallery`.
-Images in the app gallery have an aspect ratio of 16x9.
-If you are providing an image, please provide a high-resolution image of at least 1200px wide with your pull request.
+If you are providing an image for the App Gallery, please provide a JPG image of 600x340 with your pull request.

 usecases is an array of string values chosen from the following list.
 The intention is to support building filtering or sorting of the list in the future.